 A student who makes a disclosure of a disability has the legal responsibility to request any special accommodation in a timely manner, allowing reasonable time for the University to respond.
-The student has the additional responsibility of providing the institution with appropriate current (within a three-year period)

-documentation of the disabling condition.
+The student has the additional responsibility of providing the institution with appropriate current (within a three-year period) documentation of the disabling condition.
 Completion of the required documentation is necessary in order to allow the University to determine reasonable accommodation of needs.
 The Disability Services Office is located in Sandefer Memorial, Room 107, inside the Academic Advising Office.
-Information about these services can be found at: https://www.hsutx.edu/academics/academic-resources/disability-services/
+Information about these services can be found at: Disability Services - Hardin-Simmons University